peramide/minesweeper/README.md

 An AI that plays **Minesweeper** using logical inference.
 Instead of brute-force model checking, this agent represents knowledge as sentences of the form `{cells} = count` (meaning *exactly* `count` mines among those `cells`) and derives safe moves and mines through logical updates and subset inference.

 ---
+🎮 Play it live: peramide.github.io/minesweeper
+NB: It may take a few minutes to load!
+Please exercise patience.
+---

 ## 🧠 Overview